pixel

 View dosing

 References: 1.
-Popovici-Muller J, Lemieux RM, Artin E, et al. Discovery of AG-120 (ivosidenib): a first-in-class mutant IDH1 inhibitor for the treatment of IDH1 mutant cancers.
-ACS Med Chem Lett.
-2018;9(4):300-305. doi:10.1021/acsmedchemlett.7b00421 2.
 Tibsovo.
 Package insert.
-Servier Pharmaceuticals LLC; 2022.
-3. Data on file.
+Servier Pharmaceuticals LLC; 2023.
+2. Data on file.
 Servier Pharmaceuticals LLC.
-4. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Hepatobiliary Cancers V.5.2022. © National Comprehensive Cancer Network, Inc. 2022.
+3. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Biliary Tract Cancers V.2.2024. © National Comprehensive Cancer Network, Inc., 2024.
 All rights reserved.
-Accessed January 17, 2023.
+Accessed April 19, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 cca-efficacy-modal cca-efficacy-modal